bdevos/rss-to-email/README.md

 # RSS to Email

-Keep up to date with your favorite RSS feeds at the time and interval you specify.
-Everything runs inside your own Github account.

-This project combines the simplicity of creating custom emails with React and Typescript provided by the [react-email](https://github.com/resendlabs/react-email) project, with the ability to schedule updates based on a simple Github Actions workflow.

-Updates are based on the success of the previous run, so you can harness the power of cron to send updates every week or every hour.
+Introducing a new way to stay on top of your favorite RSS feeds - on your own terms.
+This project allows you to set up custom email updates based on the RSS feeds you specify, all within the comfort of your own Github account.
+Utilizing the user-friendly interface of React and TypeScript through the [react-email](https://github.com/resendlabs/react-email) project, and the scheduling capabilities of Github Actions, you can have updates delivered at the time and frequency of your choosing.
+With updates based on the success of the previous run, you have the flexibility to schedule updates as frequently as every hour or as infrequently as every week.
+Say goodbye to constantly checking for updates, and hello to staying informed on your own schedule.

+Thank you ChatGPT for writing this introduction :wink:

 [Introductory post on my blog](https://appjeniksaan.nl)